The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A concrete example: a branching fraction measurement

 In the following, we will therefore train the DL Advocate to evaluate what is the maximum impact that a hypothetical mismodelling of the efficiency can have on the determination of the $P\to V C$ branching ratio under different values of $\tilde{m}_{V}$.
 It is also important to stress that the goal of the algorithm shall not be to reconstruct $\tilde{m}_V$, which is what occurs if the two momenta and the opening angle of the $AB$ particles are given to the network, but rather to explore possible undetected patterns in the efficiency response of the detector which may lie hidden in a subset of such kinematic variables.

-Three different sets of input variables are therefore considered for this study: \begin{itemize} \item[A)] $ x = \{ p_T^{A}, \, p_T^{B} \}$, the two transverse momenta of particles A and B; \item[B)] $ x = \{ \max p, \, \alpha_{AB} \}$, the maximum momentum of the two particles A and B and their opening angle; \item[C)] $ x = \{ \max p_T , \, \alpha_{AB} \}$, the maximum transverse momentum of the two particles A and B and their opening angle; \end{itemize} The DL Advocate algorithm is then trained following the methodology described in Sec.~\ref{sec:method} with the constraints imposed by the normalisation and control channels taken into account as discussed in Sec.~\ref{sec:LP}.
+Three different sets of input variables are therefore considered for this study: \begin{itemize} \item $ x = \{ p_T^{A}, \, p_T^{B} \}$, the two transverse momenta of particles A and B; \item $ x = \{ \max p, \, \alpha_{AB} \}$, the maximum momentum of the two particles A and B and their opening angle; \item $ x = \{ \max p_T, \, \alpha_{AB} \}$, the maximum transverse momentum of the two particles A and B and their opening angle; \end{itemize} The DL Advocate algorithm is then trained following the methodology described in Sec.~\ref{sec:method} with the constraints imposed by the normalisation and control channels taken into account as discussed in Sec.~\ref{sec:LP}.
 In particular, the constraints takes the form

-where the former assumes perfect knowledge of the production of the parent particle $P$.
+where $e_i$ should be interpreted as relative variations of the efficiency with respect to the hypothesis of perfectly modelled efficiency (as defined in Eq.~\ref{eq:eff_def}) and the former equation assumes perfect knowledge of the production of the parent particle $P$.
 Finally, in order to evaluate the dependence of the maximum allowed bias on $\tilde{m}_V$, the training is repeated for different values of the normalised resonant mass ranging from 0.1 to 0.9.